eic/www.epic-eic.org/README.md

 # The ePIC website

 ## About
-This is the future home of the ePIC collaboration website.
-It is in early stages of development.
+This is the ePIC collaboration website - work in progress.
-Suggestions are welcome.

 ## Current work items

-Fill out the required pages.
 Please contact T.Ullrich for details.

 ### New features